Charge speed is measured in kW and is determined by a number of different factors.

-At our stations, you can find 50kW chargers, 150kW chargers, and 350kW chargers.
 Provided that the charger has the right connector for your vehicle, you can use any charger (even one with a higher maximum charge speed than what your vehicle supports).
-It is important to note however that despite using a charger with a higher max charge speed, the charge speed will be limited to what your vehicle supports.
+However, despite using a charger with a higher max charge speed, the charge speed will be limited to what your vehicle supports.

 For example, you drive a car with a maximum charge speed of 50kW.
 You can use any of our chargers (i.e., a 350 kW charger), but you will not be able to charge faster than 50 kW.